-Copy Command is the most efficient way to move data between PostgreSQL tables and Standard file-system.
+Copy Command is the most efficient way to move data between PostgreSQL tables and the standard file system.
 The COPY TO command copies the results of a SELECT query or contents of a table to that file.
 The syntax of Commands is:

 COPY table_name or query TO file_name WITH options.